Festive cheer in short supply as Hong Kong activists stage New Year protests

 “On New Year’s Day, we need to show our solidarity ... to resist the government.
 We hope Hong Kong people will come onto the streets for Hong Kong’s future,” said CHRF leader Jimmy Sham.

-Reporting by Jessie Pang, Mari Saito, Twinnie Siu, Sarah Wu, Tyrone Siu; Writing by Marius Zaharia; editing by Mike Collett-White
+Reporting by Jessie Pang, Mari Saito, Twinnie Siu, Sarah Wu, Tyrone Siu; writing by Marius Zaharia; editing by Mike Collett-White and Philippa Fletcher